LawQWE

 pathway

-Candidates can either do a 2-year training contract or makeup QWE in blocks of different lengths and with up to 4 different organisations.
+Trainees qualifying via the SQE pathway can either do a 2-year training contract-style QWE role or make up 2 years of QWE in blocks of different lengths and with up to 4 different organisations.

 What does the candidate journey to qualification look like now?

-The new system replaces the current training requirements of a university postgraduate academic course (the “Legal Practice Course” or LPC) followed by a two-year regulated practical training period (the “training contract”).
-In the future aspiring solicitors will now simply need to take the SRA-administered SQE assessments and gain two years of practical Qualifying Work Experience (QWE).
-They can do this when it suits them and with up to 4 different employers.
+The new system replaces the current training requirements of a university postgraduate academic course (the “Legal Practice Course” or LPC) followed by a two-year regulated period of recognised training (the “training contract”).
+In the future aspiring solicitors will now simply need to take the SRA-administered SQE assessments and gain two years of practical Qualifying Work Experience (QWE) alongside their level 6 qualification.
+They can do QWE when it suits them and with up to 4 different employers.

-We advise candidates to commence their QWE while they are studying for their SQE assessments as they will complement each other and candidates are assessed on issues that come up in QWE.
+We advise people to commence their QWE while they are studying for their SQE assessments as they will complement each other and candidates are assessed on issues that come up in QWE.

 FOLDER

-The must fulfill various regulatory requirements such as appointing a Training Principal, making a commitment to retain their trainees for the full period of recognised training and they must pay for their trainees to undertake a short Practice Skills Course.
+Employers offering LPC-linked training contracts must be authorised to take trainees by the SRA.
+They must fulfill various regulatory requirements such as appointing a Training Principal, making a commitment to retain their trainees for the full period of recognised training and paying for their trainees to undertake the Professional Skills Course.

 Is the old system of qualification still a valid route to qualification?

-The LPC training regime remains a valid route for qualification until 2030 and will run in tandem with the new system until then.
+The LPC training regime remains a valid route for qualification until 31 December 2032 and will run in tandem with the new system until then, as long as LPC courses remain available.

-During this period, employers must provide trainee solicitors with the opportunity to experience specific aspects of legal practice, and ensure they are properly supervised.
+During this period, employers offering this route must provide trainee solicitors with the opportunity to experience specific aspects of legal practice, and ensure they are properly supervised.

 5